alkhimey/LatticeAnimals/Readme.md

 Now, you have two options.
 You can either provide your own implementation ( a function with the above signature ), or instantiate the generic function `redelemeier_main` found in the same file.

-For using your own function, you can look at `redelemeier_3d_line_convex` from the file ``.
+For using your own function, you can look at `redelemeier_3d_line_convex` from the file `redelemeier.cpp`.

 The reason that there are several implementations is because this work was done iteratively.
 In each iteration, a newer implementation was introduced, but the older implementations were retained for cross referencing the results.

-If you want to use the already existing, modular infrastructure look at the generic function `redelemeier_main`:
+If you want to use the already existing, modular infrastructure (this is the preferred way for newer implementations) look at the generic function `redelemeier_main`:

 ```C++
 template <class A, class C, dim_t D>